gsi-ee/go4/README.txt

 QT INSTALLATION

   This Go4 distribution can be built with following Qt versions:
+     qt5 - Qt 5.6.x and higher (recommended)
+     qt4 - Qt 4.6.x and higher
      qt3 - Qt 3.3.x and higher
-     qt4 - Qt 4.6.x and higher (recommended)
-     qt5 - Qt 5.2.x and higher
   Most modern Linux distributions provide Qt libraries, utilities and include files.
-  Typically one should install libqt4-devel packages (or libqt3-devel).
+  Typically one should install libqt5-devel packages.
-  Normally Go4 able to detect major version of such Qt installation and will compile either correspondent version of Go4 GUI.
+  Normally Go4 able to detect major version of such Qt installation and will compile correspondent version of Go4 GUI.
   If several Qt versions are installed, use "withqt" makefile flag to select preferred version of qt.
 It is especially necessary for systems, where Qt3 installation automatically sets QTDIR variable.
 In that case call "make withqt=5" to compile go4 with Qt5.
 It is recommended to use Qt5 version of GUI.

-  If there is no Qt installed on your system, or Go4 is not able to use it correctly, one should compile Qt from the source package.
-For that download from http://www.qtsoftware.com/downloads package like qt-everywhere-opensource-src-4.8.2.tar.gz Configure it with following flags:
+  If there is no Qt installed on your system, or Go4 is not able to use it correctly, one should download it from https://www.qt.io/download anf follow instruction how it should be installed.

-     shell> ./configure -prefix $PWD

-  To compile Qt, call:

-     shell> gmake

-  Optionally, one can cleanup all intermediate files to save at least 1.5G disk space:

-     shell> gmake clean

 After compilation set environment variables e.g.

      shell> export QTDIR=$PWD
      shell> export PATH=$PATH:$QTDIR/bin